Grape expectations: Introducing Marquette wine in Iowa

-Now aging in wine cellars across Iowa, the Marquette is a descendent of the popular pinot noir and can survive 35 degrees below zero.??
+Now aging in wine cellars across Iowa, the Marquette is a descendant of the popular pinot noir and can survive 35 degrees below zero.
 It was developed at the University of Minnesota, released in 2006, and planted in wineries from New York to California.
 Cold-weather states, in particular, have embraced the designer grape with great expectations

 It may be too early to celebrate, but tasting rooms across Iowa are gradually uncorking the new red, and Marquette wine should be available soon.